6 Tips to Stay Energized and Focused All Day Long

 To support your immune system and overall health, and to provide you with an abundance of energy daily, follow The Myers Way® and ensure your diet full of the following foods:

-High-quality protein: Eat plenty of high-quality protein to ensure your body receives all the amino acids it needs.
-Choose organic, grass-fed, pasture-raised, and wild-caught meat, such as pasture-raised chicken, wild-caught salmon, 100% grass-fed beef, grass-fed pork, grass-fed lamb, pasture-raised duck, pasture raised turkey, wild game, and wild-caught fish.
-My family buys our fish from Vital Choice and meats from Butcher Box.
+• High-quality protein: Eat plenty of high-quality protein to ensure your body receives all the amino acids it needs.
+Choose organic, grass-fed, pasture-raised, and wild-caught meats.
+These can include pasture-raised chicken, 100% grass-fed beef, grass-fed pork, grass-fed lamb, pasture-raised duck, pasture-raised turkey, wild game, and wild-caught fish.

-Vegetables: Aim to fill half of your plate with vegetables, including leafy greens, such as kale, bok choy, spinach, and arugula, as well as other veggies, including zucchini, broccoli, asparagus, beets, sweet potatoes, squash, and cauliflower.
+• Vegetables: Aim to fill half of your plate with vegetables, including leafy greens such as kale, bok choy, spinach, and arugula, as well as other vegetables including zucchini, broccoli, asparagus, beets, sweet potatoes, squash, and cauliflower.
 Mix it up to get the abundance of the rainbow.

-Fruits: Fruits are filled with necessary vitamins, antioxidants, and fiber that support your immune functioning and gut health.
-Raspberries, blackberries, strawberries, and blueberries are some of the best fruits you can eat thanks to their low sugar and high fiber content, however, feel free to enjoy all varieties of fruits.
+• Fruits: Fruits are filled with necessary vitamins, antioxidants, and fiber that support your immune functioning and gut health.
+Raspberries, blackberries, strawberries, and blueberries are some of the best fruits you can eat thanks to their low sugar and high fiber content.
+However, feel free to enjoy a wide variety of seasonal or frozen fruits.

 5. Choose Snacks that Are Packed with Protein & Fiber